 UPA (A.4/ALL)

 Decision: The TSB will check in their records when the latest exchange of information with these organizations occurred.
-If no exchange of information has occurred for 4 years, apply the same action as above.
+If no exchange of information has occurred for 4 years, the same action as in item 1.a above will be applied.
 For the remaining organizations, the TSB will, based on their records, develop the above abbreviations with the name of the organizations that they represent.

 Reviewed up to here at the ad hoc session on Thursday 1 June.